Rules for drivers and motorcyclists (89 - 102)

 Law RTO 1995 Art 15

 Before setting off.
-You should ensure that:
+You should make sure that:

 - you have planned your route and allowed sufficient time